 We encourage students to apply early to secure their preference of research areas.

-- Any days during the month of July (July 1 – 31).
+- Any days during the month of July between July 8 - 31.
 It doesn't have to be weekdays.

-- The 3 days do not need to be consecutive, but two rotations cannot be done simultaneously.
+- The 3 days do not need to be consecutive.

 - The time schedule will be at a mutually agreeable time between the student and the mentor.

 Labs at the Faculty of Medicine (Roger Guindon Hall) and associated institutes (Ottawa Heart Institute, Ottawa Hospital Research Institute, Royal Hospital).